Caroline, No: Composition

 "Caroline, No" contains an AABA form and an ambiguous tonal center.
-Most of the song is closest to the key of D♭ major, while other portions suggest G♭ major or B♭ minor.
+The latter recalls the technique used in "God Only Knows" but differs by not implying a single key as strongly as "Don't Talk (Put Your Head on My Shoulder)".
+Most of "Caroline, No" is closest to the key of D♭ major, while other portions suggest G♭ major or B♭ minor.
 None of the chords are simple (major or minor) triads.
 The verses alternate between A♭Madd6 (or Fm) and E♭m until the end of the section, with the appearance of a G♭ major chord (first as G♭M9 and then as G♭M9) that gives the piece a brief sense of tonal stability, but which pivots to the newly-tonicized D♭ bridge.
-Lambert concluded his analysis of the song by writing:

 It is one of only two tracks on Pet Sounds with just one vocal part (the other being "Don't Talk").
 The instrumentation features harpsichord and bass flutes combined with more typical pop rock instrumentation, creating a sound that, in Lambert's estimation, reflects a jazz influence.
 Jim Fusilli, author of the 33⅓ book on the album, concurred that "In many ways it's a jazz tune.
 Some of those chords are jazz chords."
 Wilson said of the bridge, "The melody and the chords were like Glenn Miller ... a Glenn Miller-type bridge."
-Perone observed that while the melody engages in "wide tessitura changes and wide melodic intervals, it is the largely the instrumentation that makes 'Caroline, No' sound completely unlike recordings by other major pop artists in 1966."
+Asher said that he had implored Wilson to incorporate the bass flute.